 3) Free Community Meals – This is the core of our program, and occupies the majority of our time.
 Students reheat, repackage, cater, and deliver surplus dining hall food (graciously donated by A’Viands Campus Dining) at our non-profit partners in South Minneapolis.
 Almost all of the meal shifts include a free meal for the volunteers, and most importantly, give students a chance to dine and converse with our neighbors.

 Monday – Thursday: Brian Coyle Community Center.
 Run by Pillsbury United Communities, the Brian Coyle Center serves the Cedar-Riverside neighborhood of Minneapolis with basic needs, self-sufficiency, and youth services.
-We serve supper to the youth, primarily East African, and staff of the Kids College program every Monday – Thursday through the At-Risk Afterschool Food Program and Summer Food Service Program.
+We serve supper to the youth, primarily East African, and staff of the Kids College program every Monday – Thursday.
 After serving the meal, Campus Kitchen students get to sit down and eat with the youth before cleaning up and returning to campus.

 Tuesday: Peace House.
 A day shelter that provides hospitality during the day in a peaceful and restful place, Peace House gives food, voice, and respect to homeless and low-income people in the neighborhood near Franklin and Portland Avenues in Minneapolis.
 Every lunch is preceded by ‘Meditation’ – a group discussion on a rotating topic which we get to participate in.
 We serve lunch at Peace House every Tuesday during the school year.